juangh15/praxis-gildedrose-cloned/README.md

 We have recently signed a supplier of conjured items.
 This requires an update to our system:

-	- CONJURED items degrade in Quality twice as fast as normal items
+	- CONJURED items degrade in Quality twice as fast as normal items.

 Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
 However, do not alter the Item class or Items property as those belong to the